Juan Manuel de Rosas

 Rosas faced many threats to his power during the late 1830s and early 1840s.
 He fought a war against the Peru–Bolivian Confederation, endured a blockade by France, faced a revolt in his own province and battled a major rebellion that lasted for years and spread to five northern Argentine provinces.
 Rosas persevered and extended his influence in the provinces, exercising effective control over them through direct and indirect means.
 By 1848, he had extended his power beyond the borders of Buenos Aires and was ruler of all of Argentina.
 Rosas also attempted to annex the neighbouring nations of Uruguay and Paraguay.
 France and Great Britain jointly retaliated against Argentine expansionism, blockading Buenos Aires for most of the late 1840s, but were unable to halt Rosas, whose prestige was greatly enhanced by his string of successes.

 When the Empire of Brazil began aiding Uruguay in its struggle against Argentina, Rosas declared war in August 1851, starting the Platine War.
-This short conflict ended with Rosas being defeated and absconding to Britain.
-His last years were spent in exile living as a tenant farmer until his death in 1877.
+This short conflict ended with Rosas being defeated and exiled to Britain.
+His last years were spent in exile as a tenant farmer until his death in 1877.
 Rosas garnered an enduring public perception among Argentines as a brutal tyrant.
-Since the 1930s, an authoritarian, anti-Semitic, and racist political movement in Argentina called Revisionism has tried to improve Rosas's reputation and establish a new dictatorship in the model of his regime.
-In 1989, his remains were repatriated by the government in an attempt to promote national unity, seeking to rehabilitate Rosas and the 1970s military dictatorship.
-Rosas remains a controversial figure in Argentina in the 21st century.
+Since the 1930s, an authoritarian, antisemitic and racist political movement in Argentina known as Nacionalismo attempted to improve Rosas' reputation and establish a new dictatorship in the model of his regime.
+In 1989, his remains were repatriated by the government in an attempt to promote national unity, seeking to rehabilitate Rosas and pardon military personnel convicted of human rights abuses.
+Rosas remains a controversial figure in Argentina in the 21st century; he was represented on the 20 Argentine peso bill until 2017.